azsprague/Automated-Email-System/README.md

 This is a software system that allows the user to create an email reminder to be sent to any number of recipients at a given time of day.
 As long as the program is running, the reminders will continue to be sent; this allows for either a one-time or daily reminder.
+The system can only be run from a Gmail account, no others will (currently) work.

 The system is run from the Runner class.
 From the command line, it can be executed with 0 or 1 parameters.
 Using no parameters will prompt the user to input desired information at the command